 There’s multiple dangers for dogs in the Northern Territory that you may not be familiar with back home.

-For starters, across the entire Northern Territory, you need to be wary of Erhlichiosis, a tick-borne disease that can be fatal if left untreated.
+For starters, across the entire Northern Territory, you need to be wary of Ehrlichiosis, a tick-borne disease that can be fatal if left untreated.
 For more information, see the NT government website.

-To prevent your dog catching Erhlichiosis from a tick bite, make sure you use tick prevention treatment.
-Even if your dog already receives a monthly chew, the best advice is to also use a tick collar, such as the Seresto collar, which kills ticks even quicker.
+To prevent your dog catching Ehrlichiosis from a tick bite, make sure you use tick prevention treatment.
+Even if your dog already receives a monthly chew, the best advice is to also use a tick collar, such as the Seresto collar (available both for puppies and small dogs and medium and large dogs), which kills ticks even quicker.
 Make sure you also check your dog for ticks daily, plus keep them out of long grass.

 In the northern half of the Northern Territory a larger creature to be wary of are estuarine crocodiles, also known as saltwater crocodiles or salties.
 These are a real danger in most Top End waterways.
 Pay attention to the warning signs, and don’t let your dog in or close to water where there are salties.
 If in doubt, still keep your dog out of the water.